Kentucky bourbon balls

 Perhaps this cocktail was whipped up by Tom Bullock, the first known Black author to publish a cocktail manual and a bartender at the Pendennis Club.
 His book, The Ideal Bartender, was one of the last cocktail manuals published before Prohibition and offers a rare view into pre-Prohibition cocktail recipes and drinking culture in America.

 Regardless of its origins, the Old Fashioned IS the official cocktail of Louisville, and that makes it a Louisville specialty.
-Try the king of cocktails at 8UP Rooftop Bar – it’s the grand finale on our Phantoms of Prohibition tour.
+Try the classic king of cocktails at Epiphany Bar (the final stop on our Highlands Food Tour) or a brown butter washed version with a buttery, nutty finish at Gertie’s Whiskey Bar in NuLu.

 Leave a Reply